dcal588/bamazon/README.md

 * Price

 ## Interaction
-The app folows the following steps:
+The app follows these steps:

 1. The app lists the products available and includes:
   a.
 Item Id